Skip to content

 Ordered numbered lists in markdown — syntax, starting at custom numbers, and nested combinations.

-The quick answer: Start each line with a number followed by a period and a space: 1.
+The quick answer: Start each line with a number followed by a period and a space — 1.
 First item.
+Markdown automatically sequences the rendered numbers from your starting value.

 Basic Syntax